 The Macquarie and Cudgegong Regulated Water Sharing Plan establishes a total allowance for water for the environment of 160,000 megalitres, which accrues water at the same rate as general security water holdings.
-It is complemented by over 170 gigalitres of licensed water managed by the NSW and Commonwealth governments, recovered through voluntary buyback and infrastructure improvement programs.
+It is complemented by over 170 gigalitres of licensed water managed by the NSW and Australian Governments, recovered through voluntary buyback and infrastructure improvement programs.

-These flows are co-ordinated by the NSW Office of Environment and Heritage (OEH) in consultation with the Macquarie-Cudgegong Environmental Water Advisory Group (EWAG), which is made up of community members, alongside other government and non-government organisations.
+These flows are co-ordinated by the Department of Planning, Industry and Environment in consultation with the Macquarie–Cudgegong Environmental Water Advisory Group (EWAG), which is made up of community members, alongside other government and non-government organisations.

 While water for the environment in the Macquarie plays a vital role in supporting the Macquarie Marshes and river, the flows are insufficient to meet the needs of all the water-dependent ecosystems in the catchment.
 Flows from tributary streams downstream of Burrendong Dam, such as the Bell, Little and Talbragar rivers, as well as spills from Burrendong Dam, are critical in sustaining the health of the catchment.